Does urgent care test for STDs? Everything you need to know

 If you’re sexually active, getting tested for sexually transmitted diseases/infections (aka STDs or STIs) is crucial to your overall health.
-Teens and those under 25 are especially at risk for contracting STDs but anyone who is sexually active is at risk.
+Teens and those under 25 are especially at risk for contracting STDs, but anyone sexually active is at risk.

-The statistics are quite eye-opening— it’s estimated that one in two sexually active people will contract at least one of the most common STDs by age 25.
-And every year, 20 million new cases of STDs are reported every year in the US.
+The statistics are quite eye-opening — it’s estimated that one in two sexually active people will contract at least one of the most common STDs by age 25.
+Over 2.4 million cases of syphilis, gonorrhea and chlamydia were reported in 2023 by the Centers for Disease Control and Prevention (CDC).

-What many people don’t know is that STD testing is widely available, you’re not limited to specialty clinics for STD testing – in fact, you can just walk into most urgent care centers for STD testing at any time.
+What many people don’t know is that STD testing is widely available.
+You’re not limited to specialty clinics for STD testing.
+In fact, you can just walk into most urgent cares for STD testing at any time.

 STD vs. STI

-STDs are diseases that start out as STIs, but have begun to disrupt normal body functions and may have more severe symptoms.
+STDs are diseases that start as STIs but have begun to disrupt normal body functions and may have more severe symptoms.

 A good example of the difference between STIs and STDs is the human papillomavirus (HPV).
 Many people are carriers of HPV but show no symptoms.
 This would be considered an STI.
 If the HPV infection develops into genital warts, this would then be considered a more serious STD.